Human-Wildlife Conflict Management

 Habitat Restoration with Bushblok

-In 2001, the Cheetah Conservation Fund (CCF) and the United States Agency for International Development (USAID) collaborated to find a habitat improvement program that would be ecologically and economically viable.
+In 2001, the Cheetah Conservation Fund (CCF) and the United States Agency for International Development (USAID) collaborated to find a habitat improvement programme that would be ecologically and economically viable.
 CCF identified a business opportunity: processing encroaching bush into high-heat, low-emission, compacted logs for use as a cooking fuel or for home heating.
 CCF Bush (PTY) Ltd. was established to manufacture the Bushblok product.

 CCF has long been a proponent of promoting environmentally sound farming practices by giving producers who follow such practices the opportunity to certify as being “predator-friendly” and consequently charge a premium for their products.
 CCF has been involved with this movement since 2000, when we first conceptualized the notion of “Cheetah Country Beef” as a label for cattle farmers using predator-friendly farming techniques.
 CCF’s Dancing Goat Creamery products, and its Bushblok product, are Certified Wildlife Friendly® by the Wildlife Friendly Enterprise Network.
 CCF continues to look for opportunities to promote predator-friendly farming practices through eco-labeling.